isomerpages/mse/_issues/1-clean-air.md

         <p>NEA has compiled a list of air cleaning devices for  <a href="http://www.nea.gov.sg/anti-pollution-radiation-protection/air-pollution/psi/air-cleaning-devices">buildings with central air-conditioning system</a>.</p>
         <p><em>TIMELY UPDATES FOR THE PUBLIC</em></p>
         <p>The 24-hr PSI readings by the 5 regions of Singapore are made available on the myEnv  <a href="http://itunes.apple.com/sg/app/myenv/id444435182">iPhone</a>  and  <a href="https://play.google.com/store/apps/details?id=sg.gov.nea&amp;hl=en">Android</a>  app,  <a href="http://www.twitter.com/NEAsg">Twitter</a>  account and  <a href="http://www.nea.gov.sg/">website</a>.</p>
+        <p><em>MEASURES IN PLACE TO MANAGE TRANSBOUNDARY HAZE POLLUTION</em></p>
+        <p>In 2013, the ASEAN Leaders welcomed the adoption of the recommendation for an ASEAN Sub-Regional Haze Monitoring System to assist in the monitoring of hotspots and internal enforcement actions against irresponsible parties contributing to land and forest fires.
+MEWR has introduced a Transboundary Haze Pollution Bill, which holds entities accountable for causing or contributing transboundary haze in Singapore.
+The Bill, passed in Parliament in August 2014, is the first of its kind in the region to provide for criminal and civil liability for conduct of entities which causes or contributes to haze pollution in Singapore.</p>
+        <p>An International Advisory Panel on Transboundary Pollution (IAP) has also been appointed to study and advise the Government on the trends and developments in international laws related to transboundary pollution.
+The IAP will subsequently provide recommendations on solutions and practical steps Singapore can adopt.</p>
     </div>
 </div>